Tinkertoys for the D_N series: The Series

-\begin{theorem}{(\cite{Collingwood1993} Corollary 6.36 and Proposition 6.3.7)} \begin{enumerate} \item For any D-partition, $p$, $s(p)$ is a special D-partition. \item A D-partition, $p$, is special, if and only if $p^t$ is a C-partition. \end{enumerate} \end{theorem} The boundary conditions for the punctures corresponding to special D-partitions are determined as in the $A_{N-1}$ case.
-Let $f$ be the D-partition which gives the flavour symmetry.
-Let $o=s(f)$ be the image of $f$ under the Spaltenstein map.
-If $f$ is special (which was \emph{always} the case for $A_{N-1}$), then the Higgs field $\varphi(y)$ has a simple pole, with residue $X\in o$.
+\begin{theorem}{(\cite{Collingwood1993} Corollary 6.36 and Proposition 6.3.7)} \begin{enumerate} \item For any D-partition, $p$, $s(p)$ is a special D-partition. \item A D-partition, $p$, is special, if and only if $p^t$ is a C-partition.
+(A \emph{C-partition} of $2N$ is a partition with the property that \emph{odd} integers occur with even multiplicity.) \end{enumerate} \end{theorem} The Hitchin system boundary conditions for punctures labeled by \emph{special} D-partitions are determined as in the $A_{N-1}$ case.
+Let $f$ be the Nahm D-partition, and let $o=s(f)$ be the Hitchin nilpotent orbit, that is, the image of $f$ under the Spaltenstein map.
+If $f$ is special (which was \emph{always} the case for $A_{N-1}$), then the Higgs field $\varphi(y)$ has a simple pole, with residue $X\in o$, exactly as in \eqref{higgsfield}, except that the generic element now lives in $\mathfrak{so}(2N)$.
 Under the obvious embedding $\mathfrak{so}(2N)\hookrightarrow \mathfrak{sl}(2N)$, the characteristic equation

+which reproduces the Seiberg-Witten curve \eqref{DNSW}, yields the pole orders of the $k$-differentials\footnote{Since it will be important for us to keep track of the sign of $\tilde{\phi}(y)$, it is best to compute it separately.
+In the antisymmetric basis of $\mathfrak{so}(2N)$, we have